ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 ### Upgrading a Release

-We just installed version `0.8.4` of the `grafana` chart, but as of the time of writing, the latest release is `0.8.5`.
-So let's upgrade to this version:
+We just installed version `0.8.4` of the `grafana` chart, but as of the time of writing, the latest release is `0.8.5`, let's upgrade to this version:

 ```
 helm upgrade --version 0.8.5 my-release stable/grafana